Welcome to The Norman Way Audio Guide

 The Norman Way is a heritage trail that runs along the south coast of County Wexford.
 Along this Wexford Trail, you will discover authentic medieval sites which will help you to understand the Norman way of life.
 These hidden gems of the Norman Way are waiting to be explored by you down quiet country lanes, in beautiful seaside villages and alongside stunning beaches.
-We have listed a host of points of interest on our tour – official points of interest along the route with interpretive panels beside them are prefaced on this GPS tour with ‘TNW’ meaning of course The Norman Way.
+We have listed a host of points of interest on our tour.
+Official points of interest along the route with interpretive panels beside them are joined by some bonus audio tracks about the area.

 The starting point for The Norman Way overlooks the famous port of Rosslare.
 Free parking is available here.

 In planning this cycle route in advance, please note the Ordnance Survey map you’d need for the area is 77.
 There is a host of good wildlife to look out for so bring your binoculars.
 You’ll need headphones to hear the audio pieces.
 Ensure you check the weather forecast in advance, but bring waterproof clothing just in case!
 A rucksack with water, a pump and a charged GPS device will ensure you get the most out of this wonderful cycle route.
 There’s a Supervalu supermarket next door for provisions and if you need to eat, Cafe Lily’s personable staff will feed you with large portions of tasty, comfort food.

 Extra reading on the Normans